 Income from IRA distributions.
-If you received distributions in 2015 from one or more traditional IRAs and your traditional IRAs include only deductible contributions, the distributions are fully taxable and are included in your modified AGI.
+If you received distributions in 2019 from one or more traditional IRAs and your traditional IRAs include only deductible contributions, your distributions are fully taxable and are included in your modified AGI.
 See Pub.
 590-B for more information on distributions.

-Both contributions for 2015 and distributions in 2015.
-If all three of the following apply, any IRA distributions you received in 2015 may be partly tax free and partly taxable.
+Both contributions for 2019 and distributions in 2019.
+If all three of the following apply, any IRA distributions you received in 2019 may be partly tax free and partly taxable.

-- You received distributions in 2015 from one or more traditional IRAs. - You made contributions to a traditional IRA for 2015, - Some of those contributions may be nondeductible contributions.
+- You received distributions in 2019 from one or more traditional IRAs. - You made contributions to a traditional IRA for 2019. - Some of those contributions may be nondeductible contributions.
 (See Nondeductible Contributions and Worksheet 1-2, later.)